TTAAEELL/Moofy/README.md

-# MoofyNG
+# Moofy
-MoofyNG is a customized v2rayNG built upon [Mahsa-Core](https://github.com/GFW-knocker/Xray-core) (xray-core optimized for Iran) and forked from the NikaNG project.
+Moofy is a customized v2rayNG built upon [Mahsa-Core](https://github.com/GFW-knocker/Xray-core) (xray-core optimized for Iran) and forked from the NikaNG project.

 ### Features
 - Focused on Iran firewall compared to v2rayNG